ericlaw1979/NoLocalHSTS/README.md

 A simple extension that disables [HSTS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) for localhost on every response.

+You can install from the [Chrome Web Store](https://chromewebstore.google.com/detail/no-local-hsts/cmgiimeeiiafogicmaimbgmfckmfimfd).

 This helps prevent unexpected use of HTTPS for developers building a mix of HTTP and HTTPS services.